AdaCore/training_material/courses/spark_for_ada_programmers/10_advanced_proof.rst

 .. container:: speakernote

-   :code:`T` is progressively initialized in a loop.
+   :ada:`T` is progressively initialized in a loop.
    The techniques we saw so far can't deal with this program.

 --------------------------